-Our three bedroomed 'fermette' has been updated with modern comforts but retains the traditional charms of beams, Godin stoves and original ceramic floors.
-If you like houses with character and a homely feel, we think you will like no 2 chemin vert.
+Our three bedroomed cottage has been updated with modern comforts but retains the traditional charms of beams, Godin stoves and original ceramic floors.
+If you like houses with character and a homely feel, we're sure you will like 2 chemin vert.

 Our cottage and garden are on three levels with one step between kitchen and sitting room and two steps between sitting room and lounge.
 The garden has short flights of steps from the parking area and within the garden itself.
 If you or someone in your party have severe restrictions on mobility you will wish to consider whether this layout would be a difficulty.